 Each year, the college also provides 9,000 public and parochial school students and staff with health assessments and education.

-Our students help alleviate health disparities through work with the Omaha and Winnebago Tribes of Nebraska and people in need in Omaha, the Dominican Republic and China.
+Our students help alleviate health disparities through work within Omaha MSA, the Dominican Republic and China.